-HAT DO I want you to do!?" the gravel-voiced brigade commander roared "I want you to 1 "". mander roared.
+WHAT DO I want you to do??" the gravel-voiced brigade com-mander roared "I want want to bill the mander roared.
 "I want you to kill them!"

-It was 14 November 1997, and the 3rd Brigade of the 4th Infantry Division (the "Iron Brigade") was taking part in an "Advanced Warfighter Experiment" at Fort Hood, Texas.
-The purpose of the exercise was to validate the Army's "Force XXI" concept.
+It was 14 November 1997, and the 3rd Brigade of the 4th Infantry Division (the "Iron Brigade") was taking part in an "Advanced Warfighter Experiment" at Fort Hood, Texas.2 The purpose of the exercise was to validate the Army's "Force XXI" concept.
 Via computer simulation, the division was testing the effectiveness of the latest digital communications gear, reconnaissance aircraft, and combat systems against a Soviet-modeled armored force.